|

-A proton, made of two up quarks and a
+A proton, made of two up quarks and a down quark |

 Since Rutherford's scattering experiment with gold and alpha particles (that came from the decay of radium) that proved the atomic nucleus had minute size and a positive charge, we have came a long way in understanding the atom and fundamental particles that make up our universe and ourselves.
 We now know with reasonable doubt that the atom is made up tiny point-like electrons orbiting a nucleus of protons and neutrons (except the hydrogen atom of course).